FOR5596/data-model-example/calibration-data-model.md

     - type: Sample
     - multiple: True
     - description: List of samples that were used for the calibration experiment
+- slope
+    - type: float
+    - description: Slope of the calibration curve, representing the proportionality coefficient between the concentration and the signal

 ### Sample
 A `Sample` contains describes individual measurements of a `Calibration`.